 Under the terms of the Block 10BB PSC, during July 2016, the Company received approval from the Ministry of Energy and Petroleum for the Republic of Kenya for an extension to the second additional exploration period which expires in September 2020.
 During the extension to the second additional exploration period, the Company and its partners are required to drill a minimum of four exploration wells between Blocks 10BB and 13T.
-At March 31, 2019, the Company's working interest in Block 10BB was 25%.
+At June 30, 2019, the Company's working interest in Block 10BB was 25%.

 Under the terms of the Block 13T PSC, during July 2016, the Company received approval from the Ministry of Energy and Petroleum for the Republic of Kenya for an extension to the second additional exploration period which expires in September 2020.
 During the extension to the second additional exploration period, the Company and its partners are required to drill a minimum of four exploration wells between Blocks 10BB and 13T.
-At March 31, 2019, the Company's working interest in Block 13T was 25%.
+At June 30, 2019, the Company's working interest in Block 13T was 25%.

-Under the terms of the Block 10BA PSC, the Company and its partners fulfilled the minimum work and financial obligations of the first additional exploration period and entered into the second additional exploration period which expires in October 2019.
+Under the terms of the Block 10BA PSC, during May 2019, the Company received approval from the Ministry of Energy and Petroleum for the Republic of Kenya for an extension to the second additional exploration period which expires in April 2021.
 During the second additional exploration period, the Company and its partners are obligated to complete geological and geophysical operations, including either 500 kilometers of 2D seismic or 25 square kilometers of 3D seismic.
 Additionally, the Company and its partners are obligated to drill one exploration well or to complete 45 square kilometers of 3D seismic.
 The total minimum gross expenditure obligation for the first additional exploration period is \$19.0 million.
-At March 31, 2019, the Company's working interest in Block 10BA was 25%.
+At June 30, 2019, the Company's working interest in Block 10BA was 25%.